If you are thinking about applying to University of Cincinnati, the deadline for Fall 2023 admissions is March 1 and the application fee costs $50.

 |Mean SAT Score||1223|

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
 Each college has a different way of determining which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.

 |Academic GPA||Very Important|